mcollins-axway/axway-open-docs/content/en/docs/central/cli_central/cli_proxy_flow.md

 For details of the API, see [Promote proxy API](https://d-api.docs.stoplight.io/api-reference/devops-api/promote-proxy).

-## Test the AMPLIFY SaaS Gateway API proxy
+## Test the amplify SaaS Gateway API proxy

 The API proxy is now accessible on the URL returned from the `promote` command.
-You can test the methods and view the results in AMPLIFY Central UI or using a REST client.
+You can test the methods and view the results in amplify Central UI or using a REST client.

-To test the API methods in AMPLIFY Central UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy from the list, and select the **Test Methods** tab.
+To test the API methods in amplify Central UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy from the list, and select the **Test Methods** tab.

 ## Review

-You have learned how to use the AMPLIFY Central DevOps APIs by way of AMPLIFY CLI to manage your API proxies.
+You have learned how to use the amplify Central DevOps APIs by way of amplify CLI to manage your API proxies.